1973 American Samoan constitutional referendum

-A constitutional referendum was held in American Samoa on 6 November 1973.
-Voters were asked to whether they approved of a new constitution, The new constitution provided for the direct election of the Governor and Lieutenant Governor, a doubling of the salaries for members of the Fono, issuing government bonds to raise money, and decentralising some powers to counties and villages.
+A constitutional referendum was held in American Samoa on November 6, 1973.
+Voters were asked to whether they approved of a new constitution, The new constitution provided for the direct election of the Governor and Lieutenant Governor, a doubling of the salaries for members of the Fono, issuing government bonds to raise money, and decentralizing some powers to counties and villages.

-As with the previous referendum in 1972, the proposals were rejected, with 34% in favour and 66% against.
+As with the previous referendum in 1972, the proposals were rejected, with 34% in favor and 66% against.

 Results

 The new constitution was expected to be approved, but was rejected by nearly two-thirds of voters.

 Aftermath

 An identical measure on directly electing the Governor would be put before voters two more times in 1974 and August 1976 until it was approved in November 1976.